 Refining their chant-based song structure, Road Fighter adds a burst of pop melody that gives the track a refreshing bit of restraint before the break beat kicks in.

 Featuring the group’s most enduring hook, Couple takes its cues from 90’s pop r&b.
 Its smooth, midtempo beat is quintessential boy band in the best way possible, and has ensured incredible longevity.

 2. The Way Of Man (Pom Saeng Pom Sa) (사나이 가는 길 – 폼생폼사) (1997)

 One of the group’s most iconic tracks, with its ska-esque beat and pogoing hook.
 But even with everything else going on, it’s that surf guitar riff that sticks most memorably.

 1. Com’ Back (1999)

 Though it was never given an official music video, Com’ Back feels like the definitive Sechs Kies title track.
-Over a bombastic brew of guitar, sirens and pulsing electronic beats, the guys deliver a powerful, dramatic melody that finds like an all out assault, as well as a framework for much of modern k-pop.
+Over a bombastic brew of guitar, sirens and pulsing electronic beats, the guys deliver a powerful, dramatic melody that feels like an all out assault — as well as a framework for much of modern k-pop.